jdoupe/ca-notes/README.txt

 #Create intermediate pair
 #------------------------

+# Set up directory structure and pertinent files
 mkdir -p intermediate/certs intermediate/crl intermediate/csr intermediate/newcerts intermediate/private
 chmod 700 intermediate/private
 touch intermediate/index.txt
 echo 1000 > intermediate/serial
 echo 1000 > intermediate/crlnumber

 #Create intermediate key
 #-----------------------

 openssl genrsa -aes256 -out intermediate/private/intermediate.key.pem 4096
 chmod 400 intermediate/private/intermediate.key.pem

 #Create intermediate certificate
 #-------------------------------
+# Note the config section is exactly the same as for the root certificate, however
+# the command lacks the -x509 option.
+This creates a CSR which then needs to be
+# signed by the root certificate (a la the "ca" command following).

+# The config for the "ca" command is a bit larger, and defines file locations
+# for the root CA.

 openssl req -new -sha256 \
   -key intermediate/private/intermediate.key.pem \